 3. Fold the corner into a point, right sides together, making sure that the ends of the drawn lines meet.
 Pin the corner into place.

-4. Now stitch along the marked line or the crease, backstitch at beginning and end.
+4. Now stitch along the marked line or the crease, backstitching at beginning and end.
 Cut off the excess and clip the tip of the corner off.

 5. Turn the corner right side out and make sure the tip is pointy.

-Now, repeat for all the remaining cut squares and you’ll end up with a whole set!
+Now, repeat for all the remaining cut squares and you’ll end up with a whole set of DIY cloth napkins!
 Nature will be grateful!
-I will start using my set today and hope that we will use less disposable towels and napkins at home.
+I will start using my set today and I hope that we will use less disposable towels and napkins at home.